Home>School of Medicine

 and Critical Care Center, open 24 hours a day, treats roughly 40,000

-emergency patients a year for everything from minor to critical cases.
+emergency patients a year from minor to critical cases.

 The Kyorin University Faculty of Medicine is a six-year undergraduate program offered at the university’s